Full-thickness rotator cuff tear

 MR arthrography can additionally detect the communication between glenohumeral joint and subacromial-subdeltoid bursa by contrast-extravasation through the tear.

-Sensitivity and specificity is 95% and 99% for MR arthrography 4.
+Sensitivity and specificity for MR arthrography are 95% and 99%, respectively 4.

 - description of tendon retraction e.g. Patte classification

-- the tear pattern – crescent shape, longitudinal (L-shape / U-shape), massive
+- tear pattern – crescent shape, longitudinal (L-shape / U-shape), massive

 - tendon delamination